aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ## Expression analysis

-  * Take the 513 putative precursors and their mature and star sequences from mirdeep2 and get expression data from miRExpress expression data from miRExpress
+  * Take the 513 putative precursors and their mature and star sequences from mirdeep2 and get expression data from miRExpress
     - files are in BigDisc/Analyses/turkey_mirna-seq/mirdeep2_analysis/all_data_run4/mirna_results_31_05_2016_t_12_00_05
       - precursors: novel_pres_31_05_2016_t_12_00_05_score-50_to_na.fa
       - 5p mature: novel_mature_31_05_2016_t_12_00_05_score-50_to_na.fa